Interactive Rating Component using vanilla JavaScript

 My question: my feeling is that I should be submitting via a form action and somehow linking to the thank you state that way rather than what I've done here?
 However, I can't get the JS to work that way.

-Marked as helpful1@casserole27Posted almost 2 years ago@grace-snow Unfortunately, the JS tutorial I took for interactivity was mostly dealing with changing styles and click events.
+Marked as helpful1@casserole27Posted about 2 years ago@grace-snow Unfortunately, the JS tutorial I took for interactivity was mostly dealing with changing styles and click events.
 Forms seem so super important though!
 Your info here and the project itself gives me a much better idea of best practice JS and how to proceed, thanks again!

 0 - @dlxzeus777Posted about 2 years ago